RitikChahar/Exaqube-Assignment-1/README.md

 - Structured storage of tariff information in SQLite database
 - Resilient scraping with automatic retries and error handling
 - Comprehensive logging system
+- **Database to Excel export functionality for data analysis and reporting**

 ## System Architecture